edgelesssys/constellation/docs/docs/getting-started/first-steps.md

         Learn more about [availability zones in AWS's documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-availability-zones).

-    * **image**: TODO: How do customers find these?
+    * **image**: The ID of the amazon machine image (AMI) the Constellation nodes will use:

-        Constellation OS images are available with the following IDs:
+        Constellation OS images are available with the following IDs: TODO: Fill in AMI IDs once released.

         | AMI | Region |
         | - | - |